rahul-raj-sinha/rahul-raj-sinha/README.md

 ### Hi there 👋, my name is Rahul
 ![](https://www.codecademy.com/resources/blog/content/images/size/w1600/2021/10/What-is-collaborative-coding-.png)

-I'm a 3rd year student at **SRM Institute of Science and technology**, pursuing Bachelor of Technology in the field of Computer Science.
+I'm a final year student at **SRM Institute of Science and technology**, pursuing Bachelor of Technology in the field of Computer Science.
 CS Undergraduate and innovative front-end developer.
 Proficient in HTML, CSS, JavaScript, WordPress, plus modern libraries and frameworks.
 Passionate about usability and possess working knowledge of Adobe Photoshop.